Author: Lem Chuck Moth

 The Identity of Sri Kambu

 For long, scholars had postulated that the Kamboj identity was originated from the West.
 The assumption is based on the finding that the Kam Culture was brought to the Asian communities through the Kambojan power-elite from Ganthara (Notes: The Kam identity).
 On the contrary, local tradition claims its origin as of South Asia and that in fact the Kam and the Khmer identities were so close to be identical.
-The claim is true at least at the cultural level since the Kam Culture was conceived as a derivative of the Meru Culture.
-Evidences show that a combined legacy of the Kamara, the Kam (Kamboja) and the Cham had already been present, long before the arrival of king Hun-Tien.
-Inscriptions of the Angkorean era often made their references to the common ancestors of the Khmer, the Kambojan and the Cham kings.
-The inscription of Baksei-Chamkrong, in particular, makes reference to the legendary Sri Kambu as the founder of Kamboja-Desa and provides clues in elaborating more to his identify and origin.
+At least at the cultural level, the Kam Culture was conceived as a derivative of the Meru Culture.
+Evidences show that a combined legacy of the Kamara (Kun-Lun in Chinese), the Kam (Kamboja) and the Cham had already been present long before the arrival of king Hun-Tien in Southeast ASia.
+In that regard, we shall distinguish of what has been already known as Kun-Lun tradition from what king Hun-Tien brought new to the country.
+It turned out that the western Kamboj legacy actually had its root from Southeast Asia, The inscription of Baksei-Chamkrong, in particular, had a reference to the legendary Sri Kambu as the founder of Kamboja-Desa and provides clues in elaborating more to his identify and origin.

 Svayambhuvan nama ta Kamvam udirnnakirttim yasya rkkasomakula sangatim apnuvanti Saisantatis Sakakacastra tamopahantri tejasvini mrdukara kalayabhipurna.
 (IBC: Stanza XI: Text: p.
 488)